Processing of Municipal Solid Waste and MRF Rejects to Recover Cleaned Recyclable Material and Raw Organic Fibre for Renewable Energy

-Waste destined for landfill or incineration, shown above, is processed by the Seerdrum and separated into the organic and inert fractions delivering useful products shown below.
+Municipal sold waste destined for landfill or incineration, as shown above, is processed by the Seerdrum and separated into the organic and inert fractions delivering useful products shown below